 Mark Carney, governor of the Bank of England (BoE), has said the central bank would cope with licence re-applications from the banking sector should a Brexit deal on financial services not be reached.

-Speaking to the House of Commons’ Economic Affairs Committee, Carney said that since Prudential Regulation Authority had been brought under the BoE in 2013, it had been authorising an average of 13 firms a year.
+Speaking to the House of Commons’ Economic Affairs Committee, Carney said that since the Prudential Regulation Authority had been brought under the BoE in 2013, it had been authorising an average of 13 firms a year.

-Because of Brexit, the BoE now expected around 150 applications from EEA banks and insurers, plus another 30 to 40 entities that currently relied on the EU’s passporting regime.
+Because of Brexit, the BoE now expected around 150 applications from EEA banks and insurers, plus another 30 to 40 from entities that currently relied on the EU’s passporting regime.